AVSLab/basilisk/docs/installOnMacOS.md

     * Browse and select the build directory (`basilisk/dist/`).
 If this directory does not exist, create it.

-    * Press `Configure` in Cmake, select the Xcode IDE if running for the first time.
-If you wish to use the HomeBrew version of python follow the instruction configure the Python paths in \ref customPython
+    * Press `Configure` in Cmake, select the Xcode IDE if running for the first time.  **Note:** If you wish to use the HomeBrew version of python  configure the Python paths in \ref customPython

     * Press `Generate` in Cmake to build the Xcode Basilisk project file inside the `dist` directory